The Swedish economy

 A balanced budget

-According to the International Monetary Fund, Sweden's national debt to GDP ratio has mostly fallen since 1995.
-Throughout this period, Sweden's ratio has remained lower than the Euro Zone average.
+Sweden's national debt to GDP ratio has mostly fallen since 1995, and has remained lower than the Euro Zone average.
 All three leading credit agencies give Sweden the highest credit rating, which is rare, even among developed economies.

 These reforms have helped prevent the accumulation of debt and ensure that the national debt is kept in check.
 The 'debt anchor' (skuldankare), introduced in 2019, is a complement aimed at keeping long-term debt at 35 per cent of GDP.